shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

 - Comparison with ***Wide & Deep***:
     - FM and Deep parts shares the same inputs; In wide&deep, the two parts are independent
-    - Compared with wide&deep based on manually created features, Deep FM contains the inner product of feature latent vectors (automatically)
+    - Compared with wide&deep based on manually created features, Deep FM contains the inner product of feature latent vectors (automatically) for feature intersection.

 - Network structure
     - Directly from very sparse layer: zero and first order terms